hhexo/mush/README.md

 First of all get a clone of `mush` through either Git or a tarfile.

-Then, `make everything` will build all projects and will create a `product` subdirectory containing a release of the final products.
+Then, `make everything` will build all projects and will create a `product` subdirectory containing a release of the final product.

+### Known issues

+Currently the build system does not allow you to have spaces or special characters in the path leading to the directory you have extracted `mush` in.

+_This is a limitation of GNU Make._ I am trying to find a workaround but technically it cannot be fixed properly within this build system.